 - Further, the advice should utilise and build upon the conclusions of the Board’s recent review of Australia’s debt/equity rules and its consultation with businesses about their perspective on the G20 / OECD BEPS Action Plan.

 - The Board is requested to report to Government by March 2016 to allow this issue to be considered as part of the 2016 Budget.

-On 20 November 2015, the Board released its Discussion Paper on the Implementation of the anti-hybrid rules.
+On 20 November 2015, the Board released its Consultation Paper on the Implementation of the OECD hybrid mismatch rules.

-Ms Karen Payne will lead the Board’s consultation on implementation of anti-hybrid rules.
-A working group will be established.
-Members are expected to include representatives of the Australian Taxation Office, Treasury, academia, community organisations, businesses and professional firms.
+Ms Karen Payne led the Board’s consultation on implementation of hybrid mismatch rules.
+A working group was established with members including representatives of the Australian Taxation Office, Treasury, academia, community organisations, businesses and professional firms.